-- 2.1. either all competitors; or - 2.2. a limited number of competitors (either a percentage or set number of athletes, in any case at least 25%,) return for the second round in accordance with their placing in the first round (penalties and time or penalties only, according to the conditions of the schedule) - 2.2.1 If the first round is not against the clock, all athletes tied on penalties for first place, plus any athletes tied on penalties for the last qualification place, return for the second round even if this is not mentioned in the schedule. - 2.2.2 If the first round is against the clock, the OC may select either of the following options (the OC must indicate in the schedule which option will be used): - (i) at least 25% or set number of athletes, the exact percentage or number to be mentioned in the schedule, return for the second round based on their penalties and time in the first round; or, - (ii) at least 25% or a set number of and time in the first round; the exact percentage or number to be mentioned in the schedule, return for the second round based on their penalties and time in the first round; in any case all athletes without penalties in the first round will return for the second round. - 3.
-The manner of judging this competition must be specified in the schedule in accordance with one of the following formulas:
+- 2.1. either all competitors; or - 2.2. a limited number of competitors (either a percentage or set number of athletes, in any case at least 25%,) return for the second round in accordance with their placing in the first round (penalties and time or penalties only, according to the conditions of the schedule) - 2.2.1 If the first round is not against the clock, all athletes tied on penalties for first place, plus any athletes tied on penalties for the last qualification place, return for the second round even if this is not mentioned in the schedule. - 2.2.2 If the first round is against the clock, the OC may select either of the following options (the OC must indicate in the schedule which option will be used): - (i) at least 25% or set number of athletes, the exact percentage or number to be mentioned in the schedule, return for the second round based on their penalties and time in the first round; or, - (ii) at least 25% or a set number of and time in the first round; the exact percentage or number to be mentioned in the schedule, return for the second round based on their penalties and time in the first round; in any case all athletes without penalties in the first round will return for the second round.

+3. The manner of judging this competition must be specified in the schedule in accordance with one of the following formulas:

-First round Table A Second round Table A Second round Starting order Jump-off Starting order 3.1 Against the clock Not against the clock Reverse order of penalties & time in the 1st round Same as 2nd round 3.2 Not against the clock Not against the clock Reverse order of penalties in the 1st round.
-Competitors retain their draw order in case of equality of penalties Same as 2nd round 3.3.1 Against the clock.
+3.1 First round Table A Against the clock Second round Table A Not against the clock Second round Starting order Reverse order of penalties & time in the 1st round Jump-off Starting order Same as 2nd round, in the case of equality of penalties after the second round there will be a jump off against the clock.
+3.2 Not against the clock Not against the clock Reverse order of penalties in the 1st round.
+Competitors retain their draw order in case of equality of penalties Same as 2nd round, in the case of equality of penalties after the second round there will be a jump off against the clock.
+3.3.1 Against the clock.
 Against the clock.
-Reverse order of penalties and possibly time in the 1st round.
+Reverse order of penalties and time in the 1st round.
 No Jump-off.

 3.3.2 Not against the clock.
 Against the clock.
 Reverse order of penalties in the 1st round.
 Athletes retain their draw order in case of equality of penalties.
 No Jump-off.
 3.4.1 Against the clock.
 Against the clock.
 Reverse order of penalties and time in the 1st round.
-Same as 2nd round.
+Same as 2nd round. in the case of equality of penalties after the second round there will be a jump off against the clock.
 3.4.2 Not against the clock.
 Against the clock.
-As above in 3.3.2 Same as 2nd round.
+As above in 3.3.2 Same as 2nd round. in the case of equality of penalties after the second round there will be a jump off against the clock.